 What Is The Difference Between Physical & Chemical Exfoliants?

 If the term “exfoliate” conjures images of gritty scrubs and raw skin, it’s time to re-examine your skin care collection.
-Exfoliants can take many forms - both physical and chemical - and understanding the difference can take your skin care routine to the next level.
+Exfoliants can take both physical and chemical forms.
+Understanding the difference can take your skin care routine to the next level.
 Read on to uncover which type of Eminence Organics exfoliant is right for your unique complexion.

 The Pretty Pimple defines a physical exfoliant as “a cleanser that includes tiny scrubbing particles that you can feel with your bare hands.”
 These tiny granules physically slough off dead cells from the skin’s surface, revealing the healthier skin underneath.
-All of Eminence Organics physical exfoliants are free of harmful plastic microbeads.
-Instead, they contain naturally-sourced, organic ingredients like the poppy seed and walnut found in Eminence Organics Pear & Poppy Seed Microderm Polisher.
+All of our physical exfoliants are free of harmful plastic microbeads.
+Instead, they contain naturally-sourced, organic ingredients like the Turmeric Energizing Treatment formulated with turmeric, citrine gemstones and zeolite.
+It is the use of zeolite and turmeric powder that gives it grit and exfoliating benefits to re-invigorate the skin.

 Some Eminence Organics physical exfoliants are: